-Joe would know this-the high school kids that come through here and the heartache and the experience that happens when a young person of great promise drops out of school.
+There are few instances of greater heartache than when a young person of great promise drops out of school.
 Oftentimes, it's not because they're flunking out.
 The national statistics say that 50 percent of the boys and girls that drop out of high school every year are making a passing grade when they drop out.
 I believe that by creating more effective career pathways in high school, our young people are going to see the relevance of that high school diploma.
-They're going to make the right choices because they'll see that the future they want is available for them.
-Lastly, remember, this isn't about a plan A and a plan B. I won't make you do a show of hands here, but I've lost count of the number of men and women who have come up to me after hearing me talk about my vision, my passion for career and vocational education, men and women who employ hundreds and thousands of people, who have gone on to be some of our most prominent and prosperous citizens, who started their careers right after high school.
+They're going to make the right choices because they will see that the future they want is available for them.
+Lastly, this isn't about a plan A and a plan B. I've lost count of the number of men and women who, after having heard about our vision for career and vocational education, have come up to me and told me that they had started their careers out of high school.
 If you believe, as I do, that success begets success, we want to make sure our young people, wherever they want to start in life, can start successfully.
-It's going to be better for them; it's going to be better for our state as whole.
+It's going to be better for them and it's going to be better for our state as whole.

-One last thing I want to talk about regarding strengthening the foundation of our families has to do with strengthening the tax code itself.
-I believe the time has come for us to index the per child dependency exemption in the state of Indiana and to strengthen and protect the fiscal foundation under our families for years to come.
-It is striking to some to reflect on the fact that we've not increased the dependence exemption in our tax code since 1978, even though the cost of living has increased 3.6 times since then.
-Our personal exemption hasn't been increased since 1963-I was four years old that year.
-The cost of living since that time has increased 7.6 times.
-If we began indexing our exemption to inflation, we will ensure that wherever we are today will be eroded as years go on for families.
+One last thing I want to talk about has to do with making sure our tax code treats families fairly.
+I believe the time has come for us to index the per child dependency exemption in the state of Indiana in order to strengthen and protect the fiscal foundation under our families for years to come.
+We have not increased the dependence exemption in our tax code since 1978, even though the cost of living has is now 3.6 times higher.
+Our personal exemption hasn't been increased since 1963-when I was just four years old.
+The cost of living is 7.6 times higher today.
+If we begin indexing our exemption to inflation, we will ensure that wherever we are today will not be eroded as years go on for families.
 The truth is, if we'd been indexing our exemptions all along, our personal exemption would be worth \$7600 today; for individuals, our dependent exemption would be worthy \$3600 per child.
-That's a difference in the lives of families.
+That makes a real difference in the lives of families.
 I think the time has come to reform the tax code in Indiana, so Indiana's tax laws say "Yes" to families.

-Lastly, let me say one last idea.
-I know I'm throwing a lot at you, but I hope you know where I'm coming from.
 I really do believe that strengthening the foundation of families and affirming the importance of families is critical, and we need to advance policies that will help achieve the results to which we all aspire.